chiaradraghini/node_failure_detection/README.md

 # Node Failure Detection

-The main objectives of this project was about implementing switch monitoring in a given ring topology.
+The main objective of this project was about implementing switch monitoring in a given ring topology.
 Here, we are providing the outline of our approach to address the problem in question.
 For a comprehensive description of the work and detailed results, please refer to the `Node_Failure_Detection.pptx` slide set file.